-(i) Board Meetings and Annual General Meeting:
+(i) Board Meetings and Annual General Meeting (AGM) and Attendance of each Director thereof

-During the year under review, five Board Meetings were held, the dates being May 24, 2022, August 11, 2022, November 12, 2022, January 02, 2023 and February 09, 2023.
-The gap between two consecutive Meetings does not exceeded one hundred and twenty days.
+During the year under review, five Meetings of Board of Directors were held.
+The details of the meetings and attendance of each Director at the Board Meetings and AGM are given below: The gap between two consecutive Meetings does not exceeded one hundred and twenty days.